Spoonerbard/whispers-from-the-ash/docs/admin/pre-session-information.md

-**Subject: Welcome to the Mournland - Your West Marches Adventure Awaits\!**

-Hey everyone,
+*Pre-Session-Information*

-Thanks for your interest in joining our D\&D 5e West Marches campaign\!
+Thanks for your interest in joining our D&D 5e West Marches campaign\!
 I'm excited to explore the mysteries and dangers of the Mournland with you.

 This campaign will be a bit different from a traditional, ongoing storyline.
 In a West Marches game, the focus is on **player-driven exploration** in a shared world.
 Think of it like an adventuring guild based in the town of **Salvation**, poised on the edge of the Mournland – a vast, magically-warped wasteland that was once the magically and technologically advance nation of Cyre.